GDPR Summary and Data Protection Act 2018

 - Data minimisation: It should be adequate, relevant and limited to what is necessary

 - Accuracy: Personal data records collected should be accurate and where possible kept up to date

 - Storage limitation: Data should not be stored longer than required

-- Integrity and confidentiality (security): Personal data processing must be done in a secure manner, ensuring data protection against unauthorised or unlawful processing and accidental loss, destruction or damage.
+- Integrity and confidentiality (security): Personal information processing must be done in a secure manner, ensuring data protection against unauthorised processing or unlawful processing and accidental loss, destruction or damage.

 Our GDPR solutions are not aimed to push false promises with 100% security and sell fear and uncertainty.
 The tailored approach helps to assess and address gaps in your cyber security controls as well as strategy, helping you to prepare for detection, response and recovery against the inevitable.

 Since the GDPR came into effect in May 2018, there have been a number of high-profile data breaches and fines.
 Here are some of the most notable ones:

 - In 2019, British Airways was fined £183 million for a data breach that occurred in 2018.
 The breach impacted 380,000 customers/public authorities.

 - In 2018, Facebook was fined £500,000 for its role in the Cambridge Analytica scandal.

 - In 2018, Marriott International was fined €110 million for a data breach that impacted 500 million customers under certain circumstances.